bodrovis/lokalise_rails/README.md

 ### Requirements

 This gem requires Ruby 2.5+ and Rails 5.1+.
 It might work with older versions of Rails though.
-You will also need to setup a Lokalise account and a translation project.
-Finally, you will need to generate a read/write API token at your Lokalise profile.
+You will also need to [setup a Lokalise account](https://app.lokalise.com/signup) and create a [translation project](https://docs.lokalise.com/en/articles/1400460-projects).
+Finally, you will need to generate a [read/write API token](https://docs.lokalise.com/en/articles/1929556-api-tokens) at your Lokalise profile.

 ### Installation

-Add the gem to your `Gemfile`
+Add the gem to your `Gemfile`:

 ```ruby
 gem 'lokalise_rails'
 ```

-and run
+and run:

 ```
 bundle install